 Sit towards the front where it is easier for children to see and hear.

 Sing the songs, pray, and say the responses.
 Children learn worship behavior by copying you!

 If you need to leave the service with your child, feel free to do so, but please come back!

 The Nursery – If your little one simply needs a break, our nursery is staffed during worship for children from birth to 4 years of age.

 Support for our children and families begins when children are born.
 We believe that children are not merely the future of the church but active participants in the church body at every age.
 We also provide Busy Bags in the Narthex which contain objects which can be used to help facilitate their worship experience.

-Sunday School, including Bible stories, music and crafts, is offered every Sunday for children ages 4-10 in the Chapel beginning at 9:30 a.m. for 40 minutes.
+Sunday School, including Bible stories, music and crafts, is offered every Sunday for children ages 4-10 in the Chapel beginning at 9:30 a.m. for 40 minutes between the months of September and May.
 Children will join their families in church for Holy Communion.